mrkaleArduinoLib/gbj_appwifi/README.md

 <a id="library"></a>

 # gbj\_appwifi
-This is an application library, which is used usually as a project library for particular PlatformIO project.
+This is an application library, which is used as a project specific library for particular PlatformIO project.
 It encapsulates the functionality of `connection to WiFi network`.
 The encapsulation provides following advantages:

 * Functionality is hidden from the main sketch.
 * The library follows the principle `separation of concerns`.